RidwanSharkar/Avernus/README.md

 • The first player to destroy the opposing player's Tower wins.

 ### 🏆 Game Objectives
-• Defend your Tower from the enemy player's Summoned Units<br>
+• Defend your Tower from the enemy player's Summoned Units.<br>
-• Defend your Inhibitors from the enemy Player<br>
+• Defend your Inhibitors from the enemy Player.<br>
-• Use your Summoned Units to damage the enemy Player's Tower<br>
+• Use your Summoned Units to damage the enemy Player's Tower.<br>
-• Destroy the enemy Player's Inhibitors to upgrade your Summoned Units into ELITES<br>
+• Destroy the enemy Player's Inhibitors to upgrade your Summoned Units into ELITES.<br>
-• Level up to gain combat bonuses and to invest Skill Points into additional weapon abilities<br>
+• Level up to gain combat bonuses and to invest Skill Points into additional weapon abilities.<br>
-• Destroy the enemy Player's Tower to win the game
+• Destroy the enemy Player's Tower to win the game.

+### 📊 Leveling & Experience
+- **5 Levels** with increasing health (1000 + 150 per level).
+The Scythe and Runeblade increase their maximum mana pool per level, while the Greatsword, Sabres, and Bow instead gain increased critical strike chance and critical strike damage per level.
+- **EXP Requirements**: 50 → 100 → 200 → 400 total XP to level up.
+Enemy Player Kills reward 10 EXP, while the Enemy's Summoned Unit kills are worth 5 EXP each.
+Clearing the wave of Summoned Units before your opponent rewards an additional 10 EXP.
+- **Combat Rewards**: Players and their summoned unit kills grant experience points.
+- **Skill Points**: 1 point per level + 2 starting points.
+- **4 Unlockable Abilities per Weapon**: {Q} unlocked by default, {E}, {R}, {F} active hotkeys and a passive ability choice {P}.
+Mix and match strategic ability choices across weapon slots.

 ---